liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. this approach can provide good resource utilization
 1. gravely injured; seriously injured; critically injured
 1. I'm out of my money; I'm out of my time; I'm out of my floss picks
-1. refer fee; finder's fee; rush fee
 1. repress; oppress; suppress; persecute
 1. file a lawsuit; file a dismissal; file an appeal
 1. study for a master's
-1. equipped with the above insights
 1. grocery store magnate; media mogul; real estate mogul
 1. intriguing; fascinating; charming; captivating; compelling
-1. without the possiblity of parole
 1. my primary goal is to prevent a similar occurrence by making the necessary recommendations to enhance the safety of the maritime domain worldwide
 1. failed mutiny attempt
 1. a crucial conversation is going to be held